-- b.
-Loss of University check writing privileges and possible criminal prosecution for writing insufficient fund checks and for failure to pick up a returned check; - c.
+- c.
 A flag placed on a student's academic records preventing future registration (before registering or requesting a transcript, students may check on the presence of flags on their records by contacting the Office of the Registrar); and/or, - d.
 Reporting of financial problems to a credit agency or a collection agent.